 “You take holiday in Russia.
 You are crazy…but welcome.”
-The man who uttered this to me in a St. Petersburg café wasn’t the only one who thought I was crazy visiting St. Petersburg (aka Putin’s Parish).
+The man who uttered this to me in a St. Petersburg café wasn’t the only one who thought I was crazy visiting St. Petersburg, Vladimir Putin’s home city.
 Indeed, all but one person in my social circle questioned my sanity.

 It was a series of subliminal coincidences which prompted me to visit Russia.
 A local production of Chekov’s The Bear had me hooked and over the subsequent days the passion and musicality of the performers’ accents in my head were joined by an unusual amount of Russia-themed songs played on radio stations, most notably Boney M’s disco classic Rasputin.
 I took it all as a sign and began making travel arrangements.

 As I had already planned a holiday to Estonia, St. Petersburg was the obvious destination of choice in Russia.
 Time-rich and cash poor, I could afford to take the six-hour €35 return LuxExpress bus journey from Tallinn, although the inward journey back to Estonia took nine hours when the Russians closed their border for no apparent reason.
 Lesson: Bring plenty of patience, sandwiches and accept the unexpected.

 Given that Russia has eleven time zones, its climate will be equally varied.
 With the exception of the summer months, St. Petersburg’s weather can be anything from cold to frozen-over.
 Do your research when it comes to appropriate clothing although one item universally embraced by women regardless of weather is make-up.
 I discovered that there is no such thing as too much lipstick in Russia.